JoonsubHwang/ip-locator/README.md

 > ### Responsive design
-> - Layouts change to fit the screensize.
+> - Layout changes to fit the screen size.
-> - Map's viewports also changes to fit the window.
+> - Map's viewport also changes to fit the window.

 > ### Animation